geckogrpautomation/readMeCLI/readme.md

     <a href="https://github.com/geckogrpautomation/readMeCLI">
       <img src="./pic/readme.jpg" alt="Logo" width="240" height="240">
     </a>
-    <h1 align="center">Project Title - Week 09 Readme generator</h1>
+    <h1 align="center">Project Title - Week09 CLI Readme Generator</h1>
     <h2 align="center">Project Description</h2>
     <p align="center">When creating an open source project on GitHub, it’s important to have a high-quality README for the app.
-This should include what the app is for, how to use the app, how to install it, how to report issues, and how to make contributions&mdash;this last part increases the likelihood that other developers will contribute to the success of the project.
+This should include what the app is for, how to use the app, how to install it, how to report issues, and how to make contributions; this last part increases the likelihood that other developers will contribute to the success of the project.
       <br/>
-      <a href="https://github.com/geckogrpautomation/readMeCLI<strong>Link to the repo.</strong></a>
+      <a href="https://github.com/geckogrpautomation/readMeCLI"<strong>Link to the repo.</strong></a>
       <br/>
       <br/>
       <a href="https://github.com/geckogrpautomation/readMeCLI/issues">Bug Report</a>